Pylons/pyramid/docs/narr/introduction.rst

 application developer may use completely imperative code to perform common framework configuration tasks such as adding a view or a route.
 In Zope, :term:`ZCML` is typically required for similar purposes.
-In :term:`Grok`, :term:`decorator` objects and class-level declarations are used for this purpose.  :mod:`repoze.bfg` *supports* :term:`ZCML` and supports decorator-based configuration, but does not require either.
+In :term:`Grok`, a Zope-based web framework, :term:`decorator` objects and class-level declarations are used for this purpose.
+:mod:`repoze.bfg` *supports* :term:`ZCML` and supports decorator-based
+configuration, but does not require either.
 See :ref:`configuration_narr` for more information.

 Also unlike :term:`Zope` and unlike other "full-stack" frameworks such as :term:`Django`, :mod:`repoze.bfg` makes no assumptions about which